jingjingz/PA_change/README.md

-# PA_change
-Code for manuscript "A Riemann Manifold Model Framework for Longitudinal Changes in Physical Activity Patterns"
+# Code for manuscript "A Riemann Manifold Model Framework for Longitudinal Changes in Physical Activity Patterns"

 File "fmatch_subj_local.m" contains example Matlab code for estimating the deformation between baseline and follow-up PA curves
 (parallel computing for subject #id).